maforn/BackgammonSocialSiteSWE/server/README.md

 ## Authors

-The authors of this project are students of the University of Bologna, Italy.
-The team members are:
+The SCRUM team for this project consists of the following members:

 - **Scrum Master**: [Cristian Orsi](mailto:cristiam.orsi2@studio.unibo.it)
 - **Product Owner**: [Enis Brajevic](mailto:enis.brajevic@studio.unibo.it)